 We are living in a time when powerful forces are working to undermine our democracy.
 Across America — and here in Kansas — millions are being disenfranchised.
 Voter roll purges, intimidation, and restrictive laws are silencing hard working Kansans.

 Now more than ever, we must make sure our voices are heard loud and clear in opposition.
-The Kansas Voter Empowerment Project (KSVEP PAC) was created to counter these attacks with a unified, year-round effort to register, educate, and turn out voters — every election, every year.
+The Kansas Voter Empowerment Project (KSVEP PAC) was created to counter these attacks with a unified effort to register, motivate, and turn out voters — every election, every year.

 Our Purpose